-An entity, that is licensed by the Bureau of Health Care Quality and Compliance (HCQC), to provide personal care services in the home, and that which contracts with the DHCFP to provide covered, medically necessary PCS to eligible Medicaid recipients under the Provider agency service a standard agency based care delivery model.
-The Provider Agency employs the PCAs who provide the recipients' approved PCS. is the managing employer providing the administrative, payroll, supervision and program responsibilities for the delivery of PCS.
+An entity, that is licensed by the Bureau of Health Care Quality and Compliance (HCQC), to provide personal care services in the home, and which contracts with the DHCFP to provide covered, medically necessary PCS to eligible Medicaid recipients under the Provider agency service delivery model.
+The Provider Agency employs the PCAs who provide the recipients approved PCS.